Join

 Early in 2019 a volunteer at Craigievar discovered a heavy studded oak door in one of the castle’s barmkin buildings – we think it’s the original front door to the castle and possibly the oldest door in our care.

 Given to the Irvine family by Robert the Bruce, and with links to the Jacobites (the castle’s 17th laird fought for Bonnie Prince Charlie at Culloden), Drum Castle is steeped in Scottish history.
-There are tales to discover outside, too, where the Garden of Historic Roses shows which roses were available for cultivation from the 17th to the 20th century.
+There are tales to discover outside, too, where the walled garden shows which roses were available for cultivation from the 17th to the 20th century.

 Did you know?